 Specific Responsibilities

 CROs act as coordinators and liaisons for projects and priorities in their assigned Community Policing Beats.
 Absent other urgent and specific Department needs, the Department is committed to keeping continuity of CROs assigned to a specific beat.
+Therefore the Department will establish the criteria for reassigning CRO’s outside their designated Beats.
+Such reassignments will be fully documented as to length and reason for reassignment.
+Said documentation shall be reported to the NC of the CRO assigned Beat.

 The CROs utilize the SARA process to solve problems.
 This process is documented by CROs in the community project database, SARAnet.
 CROs are expected to: